Moneyer’s Garth

-Today a nineteenth century building, housing Durham University’s stone masons yard and offices of the Estates and Buildings Department.
-However, the site has an much older, and extremely significant history.
-As the name 'Moneyer' suggests, it was the site of the Prince Bishop’s Mint, established in 1135, by Bishop Geoffrey Rufus.
+Today a nineteenth century building, housing Durham University’s Estates and Buildings Department, as the name 'Moneyer' suggests, this was the site of the Prince Bishop’s Mint, established in 1135, by Bishop Geoffrey Rufus.

 Moneyer's Garth: Its name describes its original function as well as its architectural form.
 A garth is a small courtyard in the centre of a building - a feature that exists behind the facade of this building.